zx80/flask-simple-auth/README.md

 HTTP Digest based on [flask-HTTPAuth](https://pypi.org/project/Flask-HTTPAuth/).

-Note that the implementation relies on *sessions*, which required the `SECRET_KEY` option to be set to something.
+Note that the implementation relies on *sessions*, which may required the `SECRET_KEY` option to be set to something.
 The documentation states that server-side sessions are needed because of some security issue.
-I disagree on that ground.
+I disagree on that ground: the *nonce* and *opaque* entries are sent anyway in the `WWW-Authenticate` header, the fact that they repeated in cookies would not induce more risks.
 However, I do think that the default cookie-based client-side session is a strange thing that is best avoided.